quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part47_30.3_FB_Schedul.md

 #### FB Scheduling and Job Age

 Background context explaining how FB scheduling uses job age to prioritize jobs.
-The concept of "transformer glasses" is introduced, which transforms the size of larger jobs to \( x \) when evaluating the remaining work in the system.
+The concept of "transformer glasses" is introduced, which transforms the size of larger jobs to $x$ when evaluating the remaining work in the system.

 :p How does FB scheduling decide which job gets CPU time?